ANIRUDH-VADERA/Voice_Search/README.md

 # Voice_Search
-A simple Website to convert Vocals into words
+A simple Website to convert Vocals into words using Web Speech API